The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Body Worlds Amsterdam

 Body Worlds Amsterdam takes visitors on a fascinating journey through the human body.
-With real anatomical specimens and interactive exhibits, you can see muscles, organs, and bones in ways textbooks can’t show.
+With real anatomical specimens and themed exhibits, you can see muscles, organs, and bones in ways textbooks can’t show.
 The museum is highly hands-on, allowing you to explore each display and understand human anatomy in a fun, educational, and visually striking way.
 Families, students, and solo travelers alike often spend over an hour fully immersed in this interactive experience.

 Fabrique des Lumières – Immersive Digital Art in Amsterdam

-Step inside Fabrique des Lumières, where art comes alive through large-scale digital projections, animated visuals, and immersive soundscapes.
+Step inside Fabrique des Lumières, where art comes alive through large-scale digital projections, animated visuals, and themed soundscapes.
 Unlike traditional galleries, the walls, floors, and ceilings are transformed into a moving canvas, making you feel like you’re walking inside the artwork itself.
 Visitors can wander freely, take creative photos, and experience world-famous masterpieces in a completely new way.
 This interactive museum is perfect for art lovers, photographers, and anyone looking for a sensory-rich experience in Amsterdam.

 Xtracold Icebar Amsterdam – A Frozen Bar Experience